skylineos/clsp-videojs-plugin/README.md

 ## @todos

+* Ensure tagged releases show the correct version number!
+* do we need to use videojs-errors?  it seems that should be left to the caller
 * create dispose methods for all classes
 * make iov initialize execute once, and by default
 * create demo for failover